-Peter gets very upset when he find out that Alan was a fierce competitor with Arthur during the Scrabble game, and Alan ended up winning £200 from Arthur.
+Peter gets very upset when he finds out that Alan was a fierce competitor with Arthur during the Scrabble game, and Alan ended up winning £200 from Arthur.
 Peter offers to pay back the money to Arthur and Margaret, but they politely decline.
 Peter scolds Alan for taking advantage of the couple, knowing that they are going through the same trauma of identifying the body.
 Alan just shrugs and says that he couldn’t help himself.

 During the trip, Alan stays with Peter and his family, which includes Peter and Susie’s teenage son Jack (played by Louis Healy), a loner who spends most of his free time playing online video games.
-When Alan tells Peter that he’s concerned about Frank spending so much time on the computer, Peter replies: “Why would that be a worry?
+When Alan tells Peter that he’s concerned about Jack spending so much time on the computer, Peter replies: “Why would that be a worry?
 He’s at home.
 He’s not on the streets.
 He hasn’t gone missing.”
 Ouch.

 As the story unfolds, there are other things that Peter brings up from the past when he argues with Alan.
 Peter hated that Alan had a habit of giving Peter cheap toys and games that were knock-offs of the originals.
 And because Peter’s mother died when he was a child (it isn’t specified when she passed away), Peter still feels resentment that he was raised by a father who focused a lot of energy on finding Michael.

 Alan has his own tailor shop (called Mellors Tailors) but the movie shows him doing very little work in his chosen profession.
-There’s that grandfather-grandson scene with Alan and Frank.
+There’s that grandfather-grandson scene with Alan and Jack.
 And there’s another scene where Alan is shown alone at the shop, as if business is slow.
-Alan’s line of work actually isn’t that necessary for the plot, and the only real purpose is seemingly because the button advice he gave Frank ended up being used as the movie’s title.
+Alan’s line of work actually isn’t that necessary for the plot, and the only real purpose is seemingly because the button advice he gave Jack ended up being used as the movie’s title.

-There’s a scene in the movie where Alan, Sue, Frank and Rachel are playing a Scrabble board game together.
+There’s a scene in the movie where Alan, Sue, Jack and Rachel are playing a Scrabble board game together.
 Peter is watching nearby.
 Alan questions Sue’s use of a scientific word, while Peter tells Alan not to question his wife’s scientific knowledge.
 Alan persists anyway and looks up the validity of the word in a dictionary.
 Peter explodes with anger.

 It’s clear that what Peter is angry about is really not about Alan questioning Sue’s word knowledge but about feeling like an outsider in his own household.
-And perhaps there’s some jealousy that Alan is forming a closer bond to Frank than Peter even had with Alan.
+And perhaps there’s some jealousy that Alan is forming a closer bond to Jack than Peter even had with Alan.
 And things get even more tense when Alan becomes convinced that an anonymous online Scrabble gamer is really the missing Michael who’s sending clues about his whereabouts.